 For higher tax paying private landlords, taking heed of the intensifying effects of Section 24 of the Finance Act is frequently mentioned, as are some useful tips to best prepare, and indeed capitalise, for what look set to be a turbulent few years ahead.

-Please click on the links in the contents box below below to automatically scroll to the specific commentary link of your choice.
+Please click on the links in the contents box above to automatically scroll to the specific commentary link of your choice.
 You will also see an arrow towards the right which can be used to return to the top of the post.

 The Property Investor’s Blog would like to thank all contributors for their input.